braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/fireos/in-app_messaging.md

 ##### Step 2: Instruct Braze to use your In-App Message Manager Listener

-Once your `IInAppMessageManagerListener` is created, call `AppboyInAppMessageManager.setCustomInAppMessageManagerListener()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageManagerListener` instead of the default listener.
+Once your `IInAppMessageManagerListener` is created, call `AppboyInAppMessageManager.getInstance().setCustomInAppMessageManagerListener()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageManagerListener` instead of the default listener.

 >  We recommend setting your `IInAppMessageManagerListener` in your [`Application.onCreate()`][82] before any other calls to Braze.
 This will ensure that the custom listener is set before any in-app message is displayed.